News compiled on 20 February 2018

 Third Floor, Reading Central Library, Abbey Square, Reading RG1 3BQ

 -To build understanding of the role of a treasurer in a small voluntary organisation

 The content covered will be tailored depending on the needs of delegates on the day.
 However typically attendees will:

-The training is at our reduced rate of £40 for Reading-based charities and community groups.
+The course is at our reduced rate of £40 for Reading-based charities and community groups.
 There are a limited number of FREE places for RNN members using the usual promotional code - please contact us at email@example.com if you need this code.

 Please register at www.eventbrite.co.uk.